If you are looking for energy efficiency or retrofit advice, please head over to ECOE Advice

 Residents received help with

-For those receiving a home visit, free energy saving measures (eg LED light bulbs, draught proofing, radiator reflectors) were fitted.
+For those receiving a home visit, we fitted free energy saving measures like LED light bulbs, draught proofing and radiator reflectors.

-Retrofit clients received a whole house survey and plan, to help them make informed choices about the improvements needed in their homes to become as efficient, and as carbon neutral, as possible.
+Retrofit clients got a whole house survey and plan, to help them make informed choices about the improvements needed in their homes to become as efficient, and as carbon neutral, as possible.

 Community talks and events